Keyruu/oblivion/content/Homelab/Monitoring.md

 For cAdvisor to also monitor non docker workloads (systemd services) you need to set an extra options: `--docker_only=false`.

 ## [Prometheus](https://prometheus.io/)
 Prometheus is the service that scrapes metrics from the services.
-It basically fetches metrics every x seconds and stores them in a time series database.
+It basically fetches the metrics endpoint every x seconds and stores them in a time series database.

 What you need to define in the prometheus config is all the targets you want to scrape.